Cisneros v. CCISD: Outcome and Effects

-Moreover, there are concerns about CCISD repeating similar actions that have led to the Cisernos v.
+Moreover, there are concerns about CCISD repeating similar actions that have led to the Cisneros v.
 CCISD Case, such as neglecting certain schools, and have led to a presentation for awareness about these issues at Del Mar College in 2016.

-Overall, the Cisernos v.
+Overall, the Cisneros v.
 CCISD court case led to Mexican Americans being recognized as a separate race and overruled the previous court case—Hernandez v.
 Texas—that did not deem Mexican Americans as a separate race.